Kissi people: Religion and spiritual beliefs

-Although many Kissi have converted to Christianity, most of them continue to practice their traditional ethnic religion.
-Ancestor worship or praying to deceased relatives is a common practice among the Kissi.
-The Kissi believe that ancestral spirits act as mediators between them and the creator, god.
-Small stone statues are used to represent the spirits.
-They are worshipped and offered sacrifices by the village headmen.
-Many carved soapstone figures and heads were produced by the Kissi people in the past prior to colonial contact with the Europeans.
-It is not clear why they were made; some scholars argue that they form part of ancestor worship while others say they may represent gods to increase agricultural yields.
+Although many Kissi have converted to Christianity, most continue practicing their traditional ethnic religion.
+Ancestor worship or praying to deceased relatives is common among the Kissi.
+The Kissi people produced many carved soapstone figures and heads before colonial contact with the Europeans.
+It is unclear why they were made; some scholars argue that they form part of ancestor worship, while others say they may represent gods to increase agricultural yields.
 A large number can be seen in the British Museum's collection.